 All requests for additional DNA testing have been denied on the grounds that Skinner’s trial attorney, Harold Comer, did not seek the analysis during the first trial.
 Should Hank Skinner be put to death because he was given inadequate counsel?

 Skinner’s life is now in the hands of the Supreme Court.
 Do defendants have the right to request DNA testing?
 When the sentence is death, should we not take extra precautions?

 Do I believe that Hank Skinner is innocent?
-Much like the Troy Davis case I cannot say that I know the answer.
+Much like the Troy Davis case, I cannot say that I know the answer.
 What I do know is that there are too many unanswered questions in both cases to put either of the two to death.
-Unfortunately it is too late for Troy Davis.
-We cannot allow for this to happen again.
+Unfortunately, it is too late for Troy Davis.
+We cannot allow this to happen again.
 Test the DNA!
 Answer the Questions!

 Like Hank Skinner Says: “all the District Attorney’s gotta do is turn over the evidence, test it, and let the chips fall where they may.
 If I’m innocent, I go home, if I’m guilty I die…”